 Conclusion

 Metagames in eSports are an excellent topic for analysing strategic choices, because we have a unique opportunity to capture highly detailed information for how players are making choices in response to different strategic contexts.
-In many games, but also in many other contexts, how individual components work together is just as important as how they operate individually.
-This emphasise on synergies between actors is an important approach for analysing systems made up of genes, marketing campaigns, as well teammates in a game.
+In many games, but also in many other contexts, the way in which individual components work together is just as important as how they operate individually.
+This emphasis on synergies between actors is an important approach for analysing systems made up of genes, marketing campaigns, or teammates in a game.

 In this article, we have made one demonstration of using co-appearance to create network graphs we can analyse to discern the various strategies players employ.
-We can identify when certain selections of Pokémon may have complimentary roles, or when they serve mutually exclusive roles, and so players should pick one or the other, but not both.
+We can identify when certain selections of Pokémon may have complementary roles, or when they serve mutually-exclusive roles, and so players should pick one or the other, but not both.
 Insights into high skill player behaviour like this can help us understand how to achieve success at the game faster and apply that approach to other fields.

 References